Battleground (2014)

 The 2014 Battleground was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
 It was the second annual Battleground and took place on July 20, 2014, at the Tampa Bay Times Forum in Tampa, Florida.
-This was the first Battleground event to livestream on the WWE Network, which launched in February.
-It was the last WWE pay-per-view event to incorporate the WWE scratch logo, as the following month, WWE rebranded and began using the logo that was originally used for the WWE Network.
+The inaugural 2013 event was held in October as Battleground was originally intended to be an annual October event before it was moved up to July for 2014.

 Nine matches were contested at the event, including two on the Kickoff pre-show.
 The main event saw John Cena defeat Randy Orton, Kane, and Roman Reigns in a fatal four-way match to retain the WWE World Heavyweight Championship.
+In another prominent match, AJ Lee defeated Paige to retain the WWE Divas Championship.

-The event received 99,000 buys (excluding WWE Network views), slightly down on the previous year's 114,000 buys.
+This was the first Battleground event to livestream on the WWE Network, which launched in February.
+The event received 99,000 pay-per-view buys (excluding WWE Network views), slightly down on the previous year's 114,000 buys.
+This was WWE's last PPV and livestreaming event to incorporate the WWE scratch logo, as the following month, WWE rebranded and began using the logo that was originally used for the WWE Network.

 Production

 Background

-The event was held at the Tampa Bay Times Forum in Tampa, Florida.
+The second annual Battleground was held at the Tampa Bay Times Forum in Tampa, Florida.

-On October 6, 2013, WWE held a new pay-per-view (PPV) event titled Battleground that replaced Over the Limit.
-The event was originally intended to be an annual October PPV for the promotion.
-The following year, a second Battleground was announced, but it was moved up to July.
-It was scheduled to be held on July 20, 2014, at the Tampa Bay Times Forum in Tampa, Florida.
-This second event in turn established Battleground as WWE's annual July PPV.
+On October 6, 2013, WWE held a professional wrestling pay-per-view (PPV) event titled Battleground that replaced Over the Limit, and it was originally intended to be an annual October event for the promotion.
+The following year, a second Battleground was announced, but it was moved up to July, scheduled for July 20, 2014, at the Tampa Bay Times Forum in Tampa, Florida.
+This second event in turn established Battleground as WWE's annual July event.
 In addition to PPV, this was the first Battleground to livestream on the WWE Network, which launched earlier in February.